-The Compensation Committee had executive and director compensation benchmarked in 2015, and made the following determinations with respect to compensation or changes to executive or director compensation:
+The Compensation Committee had executive and director compensation benchmarked in 2015, and has made the following determinations with respect to compensation or changes to executive or director compensation since that time:

 - Director compensation is competitive as compared to benchmarking group - Director compensation effective 2016 became based on an all-inclusive retainer and a minimum of 50% of a director's retainer being payable in DSUs - Non-executive director options have been eliminated - The Stock Option Plan has been amended to clarify that option repricing is not permitted and that any options granted in future will have a minimum vesting period of 12 months and will vest over at least a three year period (see "Stock Option Plan" below).
-For example, for options granted in December 2019, the Company determined the period of time for vesting to be over a five year period - The Employee Stock Ownership Plan and ownership requirements have been continued and affirmed - A new executive performance and restricted share unit plan, or PRSU Plan, was adopted in 2016, and in each year thereafter, the Executive Chairman and Chief Executive Officer elected to receive 25% of their bonus compensation in the form of RSUs.
-The use of RSUs and PSUs to other senior executive officers and other members of management was approved for 2018, 2019, 2020 and 2021.
-In 2021, the Board approved the ability of the Executive Chairman and the Chief Executive Officer to elect to receive up to 50% of their bonus compensation in the form of RSUs with the potential of receiving a combination of additional PSUs and DSUs, and offered the ability of senior executives reporting to the CEO to elect to receive 25% of their bonus compensation in the form of RSUs with the potential of receiving a combination of additional PSUs and DSUs.
-These changes in 2021 were made to place a greater emphasis on long-term compensation and employee retention

-- Compensation for the Chief Executive Officer, Executive Chairman and Chief Financial Officer was found to be low compared to the median of the market.
-Some adjustments have been made since that time, in 2016 and 2018 for the Chief Financial Officer, and in 2017 for the Executive Chairman and Chief Executive Officer - In 2018, the Company formalized a clawback policy for senior executives and updated change of control provisions to certain key executives - In 2019, 2020 and 2021, the Company granted DSUs to executives who are approaching retirement age, with vesting provisions, as an incentive to keep them with the Company for a period of time - In 2020, no PRSUs were issued during the COVID-19 pandemic except to those executives who had reached their mandatory minimum share ownership requirement and elected to receive them under the ESOP (described below) - In 2021, PRSUs were granted to certain senior executive officers and other members of management and key employees.
+For example, for options granted in December 2019, the Company determined the period of time for vesting to be over a five year period - The Employee Stock Ownership Plan and ownership requirements have been continued and affirmed - A new executive performance and restricted share unit plan, or PRSU Plan, was adopted in 2016, and in each year thereafter, the Executive Chairman and Chief Executive Officer elected to receive the full eligible amount of their annual bonus compensation based on pre-tax profits approved by the Directors in the form of RSUs with an additional grant of PSUs and/or DSUs, as applicable.
+From 2017 to 2020, the eligible amount for deferral was 25% of bonus compensation based on pre-tax profits.
+In 2021 and 2022, the Board increased the amount of bonus the Executive Chairman or CEO could elect to defer by an additional 25%, so that the Executive Chairman and the Chief Executive Officer can elect to receive up to 50% of their annual bonus compensation based on pre-tax profits in the form of RSUs with the potential of receiving a combination of additional PSUs and DSUs - Compensation for the Chief Executive Officer, Executive Chairman and Chief Financial Officer was found to be low compared to the median of the market.
+Some adjustments have been made since that time, in 2016, 2018 and 2022 for the Chief Financial Officer, and in 2017 for the Executive Chairman and Chief Executive Officer - In 2018, the Company formalized a clawback policy for senior executives and updated change of control provisions to certain key executives - From 2019 to 2022, the Company granted DSUs to executives who are approaching retirement age, with vesting provisions, as an incentive to keep them with the Company for a period of time - The grant of RSUs and PSUs to senior executive officers and other members of management and/or key employees was approved from 2018 to 2022. - In 2020, no PRSUs were issued during the COVID-19 pandemic except to those executives who had reached their mandatory minimum share ownership requirement and elected to receive them under the ESOP (described below) - In 2021 and 2022, the Board offered the ability of senior executives reporting to the CEO to elect to receive 25% of their annual pre-tax bonus compensation in the form of RSUs with the potential of receiving a combination of additional PSUs and DSUs.
+These changes in 2021 and 2022 were made to place a greater emphasis on long-term compensation and employee retention